-Because the lifespan of adult jellyfish are relative short, they won’t cause too much problems in a natural pond.
+Because the lifespan of adult jellyfish are relatively short, they won’t cause too many problems in a natural pond.

 In ponds, where water is filtered through a water pump, freshwater jellyfish might not be able to survive due to strong water flow.

 The lifespan of freshwater jellyfish is not known exactly.
 One thing however is certain, that adult medusas will die off after they mate.

 I really hope, that this article will help many people to learn about freshwater jellyfish.